MalikZeeshan1122/Financial-dashboard/README.md

 ---

 ## 📊 Overview
-**FinSight** is a comprehensive financial dashboard leveraging the World Bank API to visualize global economic indicators.
-It provides users with actionable insights across key areas like GDP, trade, population, and more.
+**FinSight** is a financial data visualization dashboard built with Python and powered by the World Bank API.
+It helps users explore and analyze key global economic indicators such as GDP, trade metrics, demographics, and more.

 ![Dashboard Screenshot 1](https://github.com/MalikZeeshan1122/Financial-dashboard/blob/main/WhatsApp%20Image%202024-05-10%20at%2023.42.05_fe6ba686.jpg)
 ![Dashboard Screenshot 2](https://github.com/MalikZeeshan1122/Financial-dashboard/blob/main/WhatsApp%20Image%202024-05-10%20at%2023.45.26_f2ea9dac.jpg)